apetulante/sft-mode-collapse/README.md

 ## The Problem

 Many real tasks have multiple correct outputs for a single input.
 A programming problem has many valid solutions, a prompt has many good translations, a book page has many high-quality study guide questions.
-Standard supervised fine-tuning (SFT) treats each (input, output) pair independently, but when the training data contains these **equivalence sets** of valid outputs, the model reliably collapses to generating only one mode — even when it's trained on all of them.
+Standard supervised fine-tuning (SFT) treats each (input, output) pair independently, but when the training data contains these **equivalence sets** of valid outputs, the model reliably collapses to generating only the most common modes, even when it's trained on all of them.

 ## Why It Happens

 The core issue is the training objective itself.
 Negative log-likelihood (NLL) minimization sharpens the model's output distribution with every gradient step, concentrating probability mass on fewer and fewer outputs regardless of how diverse the training data is.
-This is not a side effect of how we arrange or batch the data — it's a structural property of what the loss function optimizes toward.
+Importantl, because of this, it cannot be fixed by re-arrangements of batch data.
+It's a structural property of what the loss function optimizes toward.

 ### NLL sharpening is the primary cause

 The cross-entropy gradient for each training example takes the form `P(k|x) - 1[k=y]`: it pushes probability toward the target token and drains it from everything else.
-Over many updates, this concentrates the distribution — the model becomes increasingly confident, assigning more mass to a shrinking set of outputs.
+Over many updates, this concentrates the distribution towards certain outputs.
+The model becomes increasingly confident in what is "correct", and assigns more mass to a shrinking set of outputs.
 This operates even when there is no conflict between training examples at all.
-A model trained on a single randomly chosen solution per problem (no conflicting targets, no gradient interference) loses *more* diversity than one trained on all solutions — collapsing from 8.17 to 3.84 clusters, compared to ~5.0 clusters for multi-output training.
-NLL sharpening alone accounts for the majority of diversity loss.
+A model trained on a single randomly chosen solution per problem (no conflicting targets, no gradient interference) will be expected to reproduce that output in future generations.

 Given enough training, the optimal solution under NLL is unimodal by construction ([GX-Chen et al., 2025](https://arxiv.org/abs/2510.09683)).
-Mode collapse is not an optimization failure.
-It is the intended behavior of the objective.
+In this way, mode collapse is not a failure of optimization, but rather an intended behavior of the objective.
+That being said, it has the opportunity to fail us in some cases.

 ### Conflicting gradients help, not hurt

-This is counterintuitive.
-When solutions A and B both appear in training for the same input, they provide opposing gradients at their divergence points — A says "increase the logit for `for`," B says "increase the logit for `while`."
-The averaged gradient pushes both tokens toward equal probability, effectively trying to maintain both modes.
+When solutions A and B both appear in training for the same input, they provide opposing gradients at their divergence points.
+When A says "increase the logit for `for`," and B says "increase the logit for `while`.", the averaged gradient pushes both tokens toward equal probability, effectively trying to maintain both modes.

-This averaging creates a weak protective effect against collapse.
-Multiple valid outputs inject stochastic noise into the optimization that partially resists NLL sharpening.
-Our experiments confirm this: multi-output training preserves ~1 additional cluster compared to single-output training (5.0 vs 3.84 clusters).
-The "contradictory supervision" from equivalence sets is actually a form of implicit diversity regularization.

-### But the protection isn't strong enough

-The averaging equilibrium — equal probability at each branch point — is unstable in practice for two reasons.
+But this averaging creates only a weak protective effect against collapse.
+Equal probability at each branch point is unstable in practice for two reasons.

 **Autoregressive compounding.** Even if the model achieves P(`for`) = P(`while`) = 0.5 at a divergence point, downstream tokens have only one correct continuation per branch.
 The model sharpens each branch independently.
 A tiny perturbation at the branch point cascades: if P(`for`) nudges to 0.51, the entire A-path gets slightly stronger training signal, which makes `for` more likely in the next update, and so on.
 Small biases compound into full mode collapse through the sequential structure of generation.

 **The softmax bottleneck.** A single hidden state at the divergence point must produce a distribution over next tokens.
 The model's finite capacity limits how well it can represent a truly multimodal distribution from one representation ([Yang et al., ICLR 2018](https://arxiv.org/abs/1711.03953)).
 Under pressure from NLL sharpening, committing to one mode is easier to represent than maintaining balanced coverage of several.

-### Batch composition controls speed, not outcome
+### Batch composition can't control outcome

+We might think to change the batch composition to prevent this.
+If the model doesn't see A and B as valid solutions *at the same time*, it might prevent some of the issues of opposing information in the same gradient update.
 When solutions A and B appear in the same batch, their opposing gradients partially cancel within one step, producing a weaker net update.
-When they appear in separate batches, the model takes full steps toward A and then full steps toward B, oscillating.
-The per-step dynamics differ, but the loss landscape — and therefore the optimum — does not.
+However, still when they appear in separate batches, the model simply takes full steps toward A and then full steps toward B, oscillating.
+So while changing batch composition affects per-step dynamics, it doesn't change the loss landscape.

-Our collision rate sweep confirms this: training with 0% within-batch collisions produces the same diversity as training with 50% or 75% collisions (~4.5–5.4 clusters across all conditions).
-Even 100% collision rate, where gradient cancellation is maximal and loss barely decreases, still collapses to ~5 clusters.
-Batch ordering is a second-order effect.
-The objective function drives the collapse.

-### Shuffling delays the inevitable

-Randomizing batch order reduces within-batch collisions, which adds stochastic noise that slows convergence.
-But the optimum doesn't change — it's a property of the loss, not the data ordering.
-Given enough epochs, a shuffled model collapses too.
-Shuffling treats the symptom (correlated gradients within a batch) rather than the disease (an objective whose solution is unimodal).

 ### Temperature cannot recover lost modes